fbpx

 Senior Spotlight: Oluwaseyi Adodo, Hunter Morgan, Juergen Padmore, and Joel Garcia

-We are pleased to introduce three more incredible members of the WCS 2025 senior class: Oluwaseyi Adodo, Hunter Morgan, Juergen Padmore, and Joel Garcia
+We are pleased to introduce four more incredible members of the WCS 2025 senior class: Oluwaseyi Adodo, Hunter Morgan, Juergen Padmore, and Joel Garcia

 Introducing Oluwaseyi Adodo